MHA Executive Program

 To qualify for the Executive MHA Program, applicants must have at least 5 years of work experience in the healthcare field.
 Healthcare executives who meet this requirement, including physicians, nurses, and other practitioners as well as administrative professionals are encouraged to apply.
 Interviews shall be conducted on a case-by-case basis in the admission decision of healthcare professionals with less than five years of work experience to gather evidence of achievements and success in healthcare position(s) held.
 There is no Graduate Record Examination (GRE) requirement for applicants who meet Executive MHA admission criteria.

 Applications must be made in two stages: The first stage includes submission of application materials to the Executive MHA Program.
-The second stage of the application requires submission of materials for admission into the School of Graduate Studies, Western Kentucky University.
-Only applications that have fulfilled application requirements for both EMHA Program and the Graduate School will be considered complete.
+The second stage of the application requires submission of materials for admission into The Graduate School, Western Kentucky University.
+Only applications that have fulfilled application requirements for both EMHA Program and The Graduate School will be considered complete.

 Part 1: Materials to be submitted to the EMHA Program